 A Scoliometer™ measures trunk asymmetry.

-A PA standing scoliosis x-ray series (full spine images) can confirm scoliosis.
-It consists of two views, one from the back (PA), and one from the side (a sagittal view).
-A radiologist will measure the x-rays to determine Cobb angles and report on the degree of the curvature.
+A standing scoliosis X-ray series -PA and Lateral views can confirm scoliosis.
+That’s two views of the full spine, one from the back (PA), and one from the side (Lateral).
+A radiologist will report his/her observations regarding the X-rays.
+The report will hopefully include Cobb angle measurements (not always the case) for any scoliosis curvature.
+Cobb angle is also reported in degrees but NOT the same as the Scoliometer™ degrees reading.
 The referring doctor may measure the images as well.
-We recommend requesting a copy of the x-ray report and disk with x-ray images to keep for your records.
-A 10º Cobb angle, or more, indicate scoliosis.
+We recommend requesting a copy of the x-ray report, and CD with x-ray images to have for your records.
+A 10º Cobb angle, or more, indicates scoliosis.

 Depending on what the x-rays show you may need to begin the decision-making process.
 Depending on who diagnoses scoliosis, most patients are referred to an orthopedic surgeon.
 You may or may not go this route depending on the measurements and degree of scoliosis.

 We advocate proactive treatment for scoliosis.
 If your child is diagnosed with mild scoliosis, our mild scoliosis post will provide more information.
-We don’t agree with observation only philosophy for mild scoliosis.
-It’s why our tag line is, “NOT WAIT AND SEE.”
-Unless you are lucky enough to have detected scoliosis when it is very, very mild and your child is almost at the end of their growth cycle we recommend you consider curve-pattern specific exercise rehabilitation to help your growing child avoid progression.
+We don’t agree with the observation-only philosophy for mild scoliosis.
+It’s one reason why our tagline is, “NOT WAIT AND SEE.”
+Unless you are lucky enough to have detected scoliosis when it is very, very mild and your child is almost at the end of growth we recommend you consider curve-pattern-specific exercise rehabilitation to help your growing child avoid scoliosis progression.

-Parents who watch and wait only to see their child progress usually regret it.
-It’s happened to many of our patients’ parents.
-Even the most astute parents often come to regret that decision.
-One of our patient’s moms is an M.D. who followed the ‘watch and wait’ strategy.
-When her daughter’s scoliosis progressed, she called us to learn more about our Schroth program and bracing.
-She told us that she felt that her profession had failed her.
+Parents who watch and wait only to see their child progress come to regret it.
+It’s happened to so many of our patients’ parents.
+Even the most sophisticated and medically astute parents.
+One of our patient’s moms is an M.D. from Maryland who followed the ‘watch and wait’ strategy.
+When her daughter’s scoliosis progressed, she called us to learn more about our Schroth program.
+On the call, she made the statement, “I feel like my profession has failed me.”

 You should know that the onset of scoliosis is not always a gradual process.
 Sometimes scoliosis sneaks up and sometimes it comes on with a vengeance.
-Detecting scoliosis, of any severity, can be upsetting.
+Detecting scoliosis, of any severity, is upsetting!
 When Cobb angle indicates moderate or severe scoliosis we typically recommend taking a more aggressive non-surgical approach.
-To learn more about our methods of treating scoliosis you can link around our website to learn more.
-We use Schroth Best Practice and the Cheneau Gensingen Scoliosis Brace to manage curve progression.
+To learn more about our methods of treating scoliosis you can click around our website to learn more or call us!

 Please link to our diagnosis and evaluation blogs for scoliosis for more helpful information about scoliosis.